Conjugacy languages in virtual graph products: Twisted conjugacy in RAAGs

 \section{Twisted conjugacy in RAAGs}

 In this section we prove \cref{cor:sequence}, which is a twisted analogue of the well known fact that two cyclically reduced elements in a RAAG are conjugate if and only if they are related by a finite sequence of cyclic permutations and commutation relations \cite{CGW}.
-We recall some of this terminology here. \begin{defn} Let $X$ be a finite set, and let $w = x_{1}\dots x_{n} \in X^{\ast}$, where $x_{i} \in X$ for all $1 \leq i \leq n$.
-We say $w$ is \emph{freely reduced} if there does not exist any $i$, for $1 \leq i < n$, such that $x_{i} = x^{-1}_{i+1}$.
-We define a \emph{cyclic permutation} or $\emph{cyclic shift}$ of $w$ to be any word of the form

-for some $i \in \{1, \dots, n-1 \}$. \end{defn} Unless otherwise stated, we let $\RAAG$ be a RAAG with standard generating set $X = V(\Gamma)$, and remind the reader that the generating set is inverse closed. \begin{defn} Let $\RAAG = \langle X \rangle$, and let $v \in X^{\ast}$ be non-empty.
-We define $\text{Geod}(v)$ to be the word obtained from $v$ by free reductions after commutation relations.
-Hence $\text{Geod}(v)$ is a geodesic over $X$. \end{defn} \begin{defn} Let $\RAAG = \langle X \rangle$, and let $v \in X^{\ast}$ be a geodesic.
-We say $v$ is \emph{cyclically reduced} if there does not exist a sequence of cyclic permutations, commutation relations and free reductions to a geodesic word $w \in X^{\ast}$, such that $l(v) > l(w)$. \end{defn} We now define twisted versions of these definitions to understand twisted conjugacy in RAAGs.
 We use similar techniques to \cite{Bardakov2005}, where the authors studied twisted conjugacy in free groups.

 Let $\RAAG = \langle X \rangle$, and let $v \in X^{\ast}$ be a geodesic, where $l(v) > 1$.
 Then we can write $v$ in the form $v = xy$ for some non-empty geodesic words $x,y \in X^{\ast}$.
 We say $x$ is a \emph{proper prefix} of $v$, and $y$ is a \emph{proper suffix} of $v$.
 We let $\mathcal{P}(v)$ and $\mathcal{S}(v)$ be the set of all possible proper prefixes and suffixes of $v$ respectively.